halostatue/chezmoi/assets/chezmoi.io/docs/reference/templates/functions/stat.md

 structured value returned if *name* exists contains the fields `name`, `size`, `mode`, `perm`, `modTime`, `isDir`, and `type`.

-`stat` is not hermetic: its return value depends on the state of the filesystem at the moment the template is executed.
+`stat` is not hermetic: its return value depends on the state of the file system at the moment the template is executed.
 Exercise caution when using it in your templates.